Probation Period

 The probation period is being offered by almost all companies, private or government for ages.
 It is primarily because of the advantages it returns after the completion of this fixed trial period.
 This section throws light on the benefits that it provides for employees as well as employers.

-Benefit of Probation Period for employee
+Benefits of Probation Period for Employees

 Is the probation period considered experience?